defo-project/ech-dev-utils/README.md

 draft](https://datatracker.ietf.org/doc/html/draft-ietf-tls-wkech) that
-describes a way to do all that, and a [bash script implementation](https://github.com/sftcd/wkesni/blob/master/wkech-04.sh) that's what I use as the cron job for my test servers.)
+describes a way to do all that, and a [bash script implementation](https://github.com/sftcd/wkesni/blob/master/wkech-04.sh) that's what we use as the cron job for our test servers.)

 The upshot of all that is that servers want to load all the ECH PEM files from a named directory, but it's also possible that other PEM files may exist in the